Valid name (zoology)

-Felis catus (the domestic cat, in left) and Calotes versicolor (the Indian garden lizard, in right) are examples of valid names in Zoology science.
+Felis catus (the domestic cat, in left) and Calotes versicolor (the Indian garden lizard, in right) are examples of valid names in zoology.

-In zoological nomenclature, the valid name of a taxon is the correct scientific name for that taxon.
+In zoological nomenclature, the valid name of a taxon is the correct scientific name for that taxon, given a particular circumscription.
 The valid name must be used for that taxon, regardless of any other name that may currently be used for that taxon, or may previously have been used.
 A name can only be valid (or invalid) when it is an available name under the International Code of Zoological Nomenclature (ICZN); if a name is unavailable, then it cannot be considered either valid or invalid.

 In contrast, a name which is available but not the correct name for a taxon is known as an invalid name.

 There are two categories of invalid names.

 Subjectively invalid names

 Subjectively invalid names are names that have been rendered invalid by individual scientific judgement or opinion.
 Taxonomists may differ in their opinion, and names considered invalid by one researcher may be considered valid by another.